Arianna Huffington wants employers to take mental health and wellness more seriously

 FC: What does supporting employee mental health look like to you?

 AH: Hard work is part of the new future.
 When you love what you’re doing, you work hard.
 The question is how do you work smart.
 If you’re working beyond the point of exhaustion, there are diminishing returns.
-In the world that we’ll hopefully continue to build, people can find joy in the work.
+In the world that we’ll hopefully continue to build, people can find joy in their work.
 We’re working with Pfizer, and one of the things I love about them is that joy is one of their cultural values.
 When you love what you’re doing, it just changes the way you approach your work, and how you feel about your work.

 If you have purpose in your job, you find meaning in your work.
 The feeling that you could bring the whole self to work.
 At Thrive, when we onboard a new employee, we start the entry interview—the first question is what’s important to you outside of work.
 How can I support you?
 The reason that’s important is you can say, it’s important to take my daughter to school, or make a PT appointment, and you feel like you can talk about that.
 For decades, working mothers felt like they had to hide.

-Note: This story has been updated for clarity.